The Ultimate Guide to Choosing the Best Profile Picture for LinkedIn

 Session Approach

-We start senior sessions with a quick conversation about audience.
+Senior sessions start with a quick conversation about audience.
 Who will see this image?
 Investors, journalists, internal teams, future recruits, or all of the above?
 The answer shapes everything from background to facial expression.

 Styling Guidelines for Leaders

-Typical styling guidelines we share with senior leaders: tailored jackets work for all genders; solid colors photograph cleanly; simple jewelry, nothing distracting; and one hero outfit plus a backup in case of last-minute coffee incidents.
+Typical styling guidelines shared with senior leaders: tailored jackets work for all genders; solid colors photograph cleanly; simple jewelry, nothing distracting; and one hero outfit plus a backup in case of last-minute coffee incidents.
+Smart casual attire is a modern, professional option that works well for many industries, while wearing a suit can project authority and professionalism in the profile picture.
+Wearing what you'd wear to work in your profile picture best reflects professional style.

 Real-World Example

-Here is a brief example from our crew: we shot an early-morning CEO portrait in our Times Square studio before a product launch.
-Call time was 7:30 a.m. to accommodate their flight later that day.
+An early-morning CEO portrait was shot in the Times Square studio before a product launch.
+Call time was 7:30 a.m. to accommodate a flight later that day.
 Proofs delivered same afternoon.
 Final LinkedIn crop plus PR-ready versions turned around overnight.
 The original photo ran across LinkedIn, the company site, and multiple press outlets that week.

 Delivery and Scheduling

-We deliver multiple crops of each chosen frame: standard LinkedIn square, tighter 1:1 close-up, and horizontal 16:9 or 3:2 for banner image uses and slide decks.
+Multiple crops of each chosen frame are delivered: standard LinkedIn square, tighter 1:1 close-up, and horizontal 16:9 or 3:2 for banner image uses and slide decks.

 Executive portraits can be scheduled off-hours or on weekends when calendars are less chaotic.
-Realistic advance booking in NYC: one to three weeks where possible, though we accommodate tighter windows when the job demands it.
+Realistic advance booking in NYC: one to three weeks where possible, though tighter windows are accommodated when the job demands it.

 Remote Headshots for LinkedIn: Our In-House Workflow for Global Teams